 The Children’s Word at Seekers Church is a time when we intentionally communicate our Christian perspective with the children of our community.
 We hope that the following points will help you in your preparation.

 - The Children’s Word should be geared primarily towards the children even though adults always enjoy listening too.
-Consider your audience to be the 5 to 6 year olds and use words and concepts that they will be able to understand.
+Consider your audience to be the five- to six- year-olds and use words and concepts that they will be able to understand.
 Try to keep it simple.
 If they understand then you know that everyone will understand.

 - The time allocated for the Children’s Word is five minutes.
 Because of this time limitation it is best if you have only one or two ideas that you want to cover.
 Stories, concrete examples, or using objects are good ways to build interest and communicate your ideas.